 How can we help you?

-SSO Session Management and User Revocation
+SSO Session Management Guide

 Velaro uses Microsoft Entra ID (Azure Active Directory) for Single Sign-On (SSO).
 This guide explains how sessions work, what happens when a user is disabled, and the fastest way to revoke access for a terminated employee.